akevalion/Football/video/script.md

 ## Talking about the Pharo Inspector

-Tha Pharo Inspector is a tool that allows to examine an entity, to interact with it and to see it in different presentations forms.
+Tha Pharo Inspector is a tool that allows one to examine an entity, to interact with it and to see it in different presentation forms.

 ## Inspecting the first object, the European Football League